OMGerEDU/Admin_panel/generated_supabase_schema.txt

 drop policy if exists "Users can view jobs" on public.automation_jobs;
 create policy "Users can view jobs" on public.automation_jobs for select using (
     exists (
       select 1 from public.organization_members om
       where om.organization_id = public.automation_jobs.organization_id
+      and om.user_id = auth.uid()
+    )
+  );

+drop policy if exists "Users can insert jobs for their orgs" on public.automation_jobs;
+create policy "Users can insert jobs for their orgs" on public.automation_jobs for insert with check (
+    exists (
+      select 1 from public.organization_members om
+      where om.organization_id = public.automation_jobs.organization_id
+      and om.user_id = auth.uid()
+    )
+  );

+drop policy if exists "Users can update jobs for their orgs" on public.automation_jobs;
+create policy "Users can update jobs for their orgs" on public.automation_jobs for update using (
+    exists (
+      select 1 from public.organization_members om
+      where om.organization_id = public.automation_jobs.organization_id